minio/docs/source/includes/container/common-minio-kes.rst

    **DO NOT** use the TLS certificates generated as part of this procedure for any long-term development or production environments.

    Defer to organization/industry best practices around TLS certificate generation and management.
-   A complete guide to creating valid certificates (e.g. well-formed, current, and trusted) is beyond the scope of this procedure.
+   A complete guide to creating valid certificates (for example, well-formed, current, and trusted) is beyond the scope of this procedure.

 .. code-block:: shell
     :class: copyable